Getting your Trinity Audio player ready... |

-If you’re thinking of pursuing an MBA at the Dartmouth College Tuck School of Business, you may be wondering whether you’ll have to take the GMAT and what kind of GMAT score you’ll need to be a competitive applicant.
+So you’re thinking of pursuing an MBA at Dartmouth College’s Tuck School of Business.
+You may be wondering whether you’ll have to take the GMAT and what kind of GMAT score you’ll need to be a competitive applicant.

-In this article, I’ll answer some common questions about Tuck School of Business GMAT scores, including whether the GMAT is required, what the average GMAT score of Tuck MBA students is, and whether the GMAT or GRE is better for Tuck.
+In this article, I’ll answer some common questions about Tuck School of Business GMAT scores.
+I’ll address whether the GMAT is required, what the average GMAT score of Tuck MBA students is, and whether the GMAT or GRE is better for Tuck.
 I’ll also give you some tips on setting your score goal for the Tuck MBA program.
 (Note that I’ll focus on the full-time MBA program in this article.)

 Here are the topics we’ll cover: